What is Second Chance’s mission?

 Second Chance happily accepts donations from businesses or organizations making a “part of proceeds” or “part of profit” contribution.
 Organizations wishing to hold programs, events or tournaments with part of the proceeds going to Second Chance should contact our fundraising committee.

 Donate an Item

 Second Chance has many opportunities to donate outside of strict monetary donations.
 We require spare crates, pet housing and fencing, and food just to name a few.
-If you would like to donate an item(s) to Second Chance, please contact us and someone will arrange for pick up or drop off.
+If you would like to donate an item(s) to Second Chance, please bring the item(s) to Second Chance any time we are open to the public.

 Donate at One of Our “Candy Boxes”

 Second Chance has candy for sale at various locations throughout the Triangle area.
 Money contributed at any of these locations goes directly to Second Chance.